 5. Project Update

-The Manager of Development Services to provide a verbal update on ongoing projects in the City.
+The Manager of Development Services provided a verbal update on ongoing projects in the City as outlined on the Project Update.
+The full update will be attached to the August 12, 2019 Planning and Heritage Committee agenda.